oslabs-beta/Hyperion/SECURITY.md

 ## Data transferred between our systems and your provided database instance

-Data transmitted between our servers and your provided database server are encrypted based on the SSL Mode settings that you choose.
-We cannot guarantee that the data will be encrypted if you choose the 'Allow' or 'Prefer' setting for SSL Mode, which we strongly dicourage.
-Instead, we highly recommend that you opt for 'Require', 'Verify-CA', or 'Verify-Full' SSL settings.
+Data transmitted between our servers and your provided database server are encrypted based on the SSL mode that you choose.
+We cannot guarantee that the data will be encrypted if you choose the 'Allow' or 'Prefer' settings, which we strongly dicourage.
+Instead, we highly recommend that you opt for 'Require', 'Verify-CA', or 'Verify-Full' as your SSL mode.

 # How We Keep our Database Server Safe